Updated: Sep 7

 Sattvic Foods is stocked at a few stores In Goa such as Delfinos, Oxford, Saukhyam and OMO.
 A wider selection can be ordered on Swiggy, Amazon and their own website.

 Coconut oil, referred to as the “mother of oils” has been extensively used in cooking and as a medicine in India for centuries.
 Oils have been known to possess healing properties.
-Headquartered in Panaji, MOGO (My Old Goa Oils) is a manufacturer and exporter of natural oils in health, food and beauty.
+Headquartered in Panaji, Old Goa (previously called Mogo) is a manufacturer and exporter of natural oils in health, food and beauty.

 Their primary products include edible and non-edible virgin coconut oil (VCO) and several other pure, organic and natural heritage products of Goa.
 Founded by Paresh Shetgaonkar, this company is a decade old and started after 10 years of extensive research and development in Goan coconuts studying its medicinal benefits.